studkid/RoRR_Archipelago/README.md

 # Known issues
 - Temporary items (notably ones created by drifter) are counted as an item check
-- Disconnecting and reconnecting can cause the tracker to display more checks then are actually there.
+- Disconnecting and reconnecting can cause the tracker to display more checks than are actually there.
 Also leads to the game removing items in an attempt to send already checked locations out.